GurneeshBudhiraja/Lock-Your-History-Chrome-Extension/README.md

-## History Locker- Protect Your Browsing History with a Password
+## Lock Your History- Protect Your Browsing History with a Password